KortesmakiAB/HornRep/proposal.md

 **Naomi** TO SCRAPE OR NOT TO SCRAPE, that is the question!

-The data I want is already on 1 IMSLP page.
+The data I want is already on 1 IMSLP page (see link above).
 So, scraping seems like the obvious choice.
 There is bonus info, eg. dates/description/movements, sometimes listed on composition details pages.

 However, I found an Python IMSLP pypi package.
 I can't figure out how to use it.
 So I have been emailing the author (CS prof who is also a musician at Princeton).
 He is wanting to clarify my needs to determine whether or not he/we may need to add to his tool.
 I think it would be SUPER cool to contribute to the project.